SimplicityApks/ReminderDatePicker/README.md

 or `setCustomTimePicker()`, passing an OnClickListener whose *onClick()* method will be called when the footer is clicked.

+###Custom date and time spinner items

+Date and time spinner parse their items from an xml resource file, [R.xml.date_items](/lib/src/main/res/xml/date_items.xml) and [R.xml.time_items](/lib/src/main/res/xml/time_items.xml) respectively.
+That means you can implement a custom item list by overriding those files: In each *DateItem* or *TimeItem* xml tag you should provide an `id` and `text` attribute (if text is left out the date will be formatted instead).
+To declare the item's date (or time), you can use the `abs...` and `rel...` attributes, where *rel* means relative to the current date and time and *abs* the absolute value.
+See the *XML_ATTR_...* constants in the spinners for the supported tags.

+Likewise, it is possible to add and remove spinner items at runtime using `addAdapterItem()`, `insertAdapterItem()` and `removeAdapterItemById()`.
+The id value passed to an item's constructor can be any integer, but should preferably be a resource id declared in [ids.xml](/lib/src/main/res/values/ids.xml).

 ###Advanced Usage

 [DateSpinner](/lib/src/main/java/com/simplicityapks/reminderdatepicker/lib/DateSpinner.java) and